year6b7a/item-network-factorio-mod/README.md

 # Item Network Factorio Mod

+Do you have questions, comments or bugs?
+Stop by the [Discord server](https://discord.gg/aNPW2YWRcf), make a [Github Issue](https://github.com/year6b7a/item-network-factorio-mod/issues/) or start a discussion in the mod portal.

 ### Overview

 This mod adds a new transportation mechanic to move items and fluids as quickly as possible.